siteknower/crystisAngular/README.md

 ### Configuring MIME Types for .rpt Files

-To ensure `.rpt` files are served correctly by your web server, you may need to configure the MIME type for `.rpt` files.
+To ensure `.rpt` files are served correctly by your web server when using `crystis`, you may need to configure the MIME type for `.rpt` files.
+In some cases, the web server already recognizes `.rpt` files, and no additional configuration is required.
+However, if reports fail to load, adding the MIME type is recommended.

 - **For IIS**: Add the `.rpt` MIME type to the `web.config` file:
     ```xml